 7.4 Depending on where you reside, you as a Data Subject may have the following rights in relation to your Personal Data:

-(9) The Right to submit a complaint and make appeals: If you find that applicable data protection laws have not been complied with, we would appreciate it if you contact us at email@example.com (including for any appeals of our decisions).
+(9) The right to submit a complaint and make appeals: If you find that applicable data protection laws have not been complied with, we would appreciate it if you contact us at firstname.lastname@example.org (including for any appeals of our decisions).
 However, you also have the right to complain directly to a data protection authority about our collection, use or other processing of your Personal Data.
-For more information, please contact your local data protection authority in the EEA.
-The Estonian Data Protection Inspectorate is the lead data protection supervisory authority for Veriff (registered office at 39 Tatari St., 10134 Tallinn, phone nr + 372 627 4135, e-mail firstname.lastname@example.org).
+For more information, please contact your local data protection authority in the EEA or in the United Kingdom.
+The Estonian Data Protection Inspectorate is the lead data protection supervisory authority for Veriff (registered office at 39 Tatari St., 10134 Tallinn, phone nr + 372 627 4135, e-mail email@example.com).
 If you are in the United States and have concerns about the results of an appeal, you may contact the attorney general in the state where you reside.

 8.1 Disclosure of Personal Data to authorities.
 Please note that due to legal requirements, we may be obliged to disclose or grant access to your Personal Data to the authorities and the supervisory authority (e.g. a court or a government agency).

-8.2 Disclosure to Data Controllers and Data Processors.
-Unless stated otherwise in this Privacy Notice or noted otherwise to you separately, we may disclose your Personal Data to Data Controllers for whom we are Data Processors (e.g. Clients) and to our authorized Data Processors (sub-processors), as well as to persons who are legally entitled to receive your Personal Data.
+8.2 Disclosure to Data Controllers, Data Processors and authorized recipients.
+Unless stated otherwise in this Privacy Notice or noted otherwise to you separately, we may disclose your Personal Data to Data Controllers for whom we are Data Processors (e.g. Clients), to our authorized Data Processors (sub-processors) and authorized third party sites (e.g. external registries), as well as to persons who are legally entitled to receive your Personal Data.
+List of authorized Data Processors (sub-processors) engaged for the Service is available here.
+List of authorized third party sites engaged for the Service is available here.
 For example, a End-User’s Personal Data, including biometric data, can be processed by authorized sub-processors that provide identity verification core services to Veriff; Client Representative’s Personal Data can be shared with our advertising and marketing partners, companies carrying out satisfaction surveys, debt collection agencies, credit registers, authorities and organizations intermediating or providing (electronic) mail, compliance or payment services and the like, Office Visitors Personal Data can be shared with IT and security partners, provided that:

 (1) the respective purpose and the processing are lawful;